Barclays PLC Acquires 6,993 Shares of Tabula Rasa HealthCare, Inc. (NASDAQ:TRHC)

 Barclays PLC raised its holdings in Tabula Rasa HealthCare, Inc. (NASDAQ:TRHC) by 56.7% during the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
 The fund owned 19,321 shares of the company’s stock after acquiring an additional 6,993 shares during the quarter.
 Barclays PLC owned approximately 0.08% of Tabula Rasa HealthCare worth $506,000 as of its most recent filing with the Securities & Exchange Commission.

 A number of other institutional investors have also made changes to their positions in TRHC.
 FORA Capital LLC bought a new position in Tabula Rasa HealthCare in the 2nd quarter valued at $40,000.
-Advisor Group Holdings Inc. grew its position in Tabula Rasa HealthCare by 19.6% in the 3rd quarter.
-Advisor Group Holdings Inc. now owns 6,006 shares of the company’s stock valued at $158,000 after acquiring an additional 983 shares during the last quarter.
-Amundi bought a new position in Tabula Rasa HealthCare in the 2nd quarter valued at $174,000.
-Vident Investment Advisory LLC bought a new position in Tabula Rasa HealthCare in the 2nd quarter valued at $204,000.
-Finally, LPL Financial LLC bought a new position in Tabula Rasa HealthCare in the 2nd quarter valued at $213,000.
+Advisor Group Holdings Inc. grew its position in shares of Tabula Rasa HealthCare by 19.6% during the 3rd quarter.
+Advisor Group Holdings Inc. now owns 6,006 shares of the company’s stock worth $158,000 after buying an additional 983 shares in the last quarter.
+Amundi bought a new stake in Tabula Rasa HealthCare during the second quarter valued at about $174,000.
+Vident Investment Advisory LLC purchased a new stake in Tabula Rasa HealthCare in the second quarter valued at about $204,000.
+Finally, LPL Financial LLC purchased a new stake in Tabula Rasa HealthCare in the second quarter valued at about $213,000.
 85.31% of the stock is currently owned by institutional investors.

-A number of equities research analysts recently weighed in on the company.
-SVB Leerink dropped their price objective on Tabula Rasa HealthCare from $40.00 to $23.00 and set a “market perform” rating on the stock in a research report on Monday, November 8th.
-Piper Sandler dropped their price objective on Tabula Rasa HealthCare from $41.00 to $13.00 and set a “neutral” rating on the stock in a report on Friday, November 5th.
-Stifel Nicolaus lowered their price target on Tabula Rasa HealthCare from $42.00 to $24.00 and set a “hold” rating on the stock in a research note on Friday, November 5th.
-Robert W. Baird lowered Tabula Rasa HealthCare from an “outperform” rating to a “neutral” rating and lowered their price target for the stock from $24.00 to $11.00 in a research note on Tuesday, February 1st.
-Finally, Jefferies Financial Group began coverage on Tabula Rasa HealthCare in a research report on Wednesday, December 1st.
-They set a “hold” rating and a $13.00 price objective on the stock.
-Eight investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-According to data from MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of $23.60.

-In related news, CEO Calvin H. Knowlton sold 53,339 shares of the business’s stock in a transaction on Friday, November 12th.
-The stock was sold at an average price of $13.79, for a total transaction of $735,544.81.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CFO Brian W. Adams sold 3,418 shares of the business’s stock in a transaction on Monday, January 3rd.
-The stock was sold at an average price of $15.67, for a total value of $53,560.06.
+In related news, President Orsula V. Knowlton sold 46,661 shares of the company’s stock in a transaction dated Friday, November 12th.
+The stock was sold at an average price of $13.79, for a total value of $643,455.19.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CFO Brian W. Adams sold 3,418 shares of the company’s stock in a transaction dated Monday, January 3rd.
+The shares were sold at an average price of $15.67, for a total value of $53,560.06.
 The disclosure for this sale can be found here.
-Insiders sold a total of 281,184 shares of company stock worth $3,830,896 in the last quarter.
-Company insiders own 10.20% of the company’s stock.
+Over the last ninety days, insiders have sold 281,184 shares of company stock valued at $3,830,896.
+Insiders own 10.20% of the company’s stock.

 Tabula Rasa Healthcare, Inc is a healthcare technology company, which engages in the development of solutions designed for pharmacists, providers, and patients to optimize medication regimens.
 It operates through the following segments: CareVention HealthCare and MedWise HealthCare.
 The CareVention HealthCare segment provides services, PACE, which is a center for Medicare & Medicaid services, or CMS, sponsored program providing medical and social services.